-Aggregates are inert granular materials such as sand, gravel or crushed stone that are an end product in their own right.
-They are also the raw materials that are an essential ingredient in concrete.
+Aggregates are inert granular materials such as sand, gravel or crushed rock that are used in construction as a product in their own right, as well as being an essential ingredient in concrete.

 Rebar (reinforcing bar) is an important component of reinforced concrete.
-The steel used in UK reinforced concrete utilises 100% recycled scrap steel as feedstock.
+The steel used in UK reinforced concrete utilises 100% recycled scrap steel.
 At the end of its life, all reinforcing steel can be recovered, recycled and used again.